Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-Note that this cannot be rephrased purely as a shift in the frequencies $\omega_\Lr \equiv \omega+\mu$, $\omega_\lR \equiv \omega-\mu$ since the states $|n,\bar n\rangle_s$ used to construct the TFD in eq.~\eqref{eq:chocolate} are created from the vacuum state of each side $|0,\bar 0\rangle$ with the creation operators defined with respect to the Hamiltonian without the shifted frequency.
-Therefore in \eqref{eq:viola} it is the case that while $\alpha$ becomes shifted due to the modified temperature above, $\lambda$ in eq.~\eqref{eq:gate_scale} is defined with the frequency of the original theory rather than a shifted frequency.
-Thus, we see that generalizing the problem of evaluating the complexity to the charged TFD is straightforward, given the existing results \cite{TFD} for the ordinary TFD.
-However, we already see something interesting: as $|\mu|\to \omega$, one of the effective temperatures $\beta_{\lR},\beta_{\Lr}$ blows up and as a consequence we form a condensate.
-This means that for $|\mu|>\omega$, we have an ill-defined negative-temperature state in either $\lR$ or $\Lr$.
-This will force us to take all frequencies in our field theory construction, see eq.~\eqref{eq:omelette} to be higher than the chemical potential and in particular this implies that in the field theory setup we must have $m>|\mu|$.
-This means we will not be able to reach the conformal limit for fixed $\mu$ in this work.
-Moreover, note that in general replacing $\mu\leftrightarrow-\mu$ is equivalent to swapping $\lR\leftrightarrow\Lr$, under which complexity is invariant.
+at temperatures and times shifted by the chemical potential\footnote{Note that this cannot be rephrased purely as a shift in the frequencies $\omega_\Lr \equiv \omega+\mu$, $\omega_\lR \equiv \omega-\mu$ since the states $|n,\bar n\rangle_s$ used to construct the cTFD in eq.~\eqref{eq:chocolate} are created from the vacuum state of each side $|0,\bar 0\rangle$ with the creation operators defined with respect to the Hamiltonian containing the original frequency of the theory.
+Therefore, in \eqref{eq:viola}, it is the case that, while $\alpha$ becomes shifted due to the modified temperatures in eq.~\eqref{eq:peppermint}-\eqref{eq:earlgrey}, the parameter $\lambda$ is defined with the frequency of the original theory rather than with the shifted frequencies.}

+Thus, we see that we can use the covariance matrices of the uncharged TFD from reference \cite{TFD}, to study the complexity of the cTFD.

+From eqs.~\eqref{eq:peppermint} and \eqref{eq:earlgrey}, we already see something interesting.
+As $|\mu|\to \omega$, one of the effective temperatures $\beta_{\lR}^{-1},\beta_{\Lr}^{-1}$ blows up; further for $|\mu|>\omega$, we have an ill-defined negative-effective-temperature state in either $\lR$ or $\Lr$.
+In particular, notice that, for $|\mu|>\omega$, the cTFD state \eqref{eq:chocolate} becomes ill-defined since the normalization factor \eqref{eq:oreos} diverges.
+This will force us to take all frequencies in our field theory construction, see eq.~\eqref{eq:omelette}, to be at least as large as the chemical potential and, in particular, this implies that in our field theory setup we must have $m\ge |\mu|$.\footnote{The case $m=|\mu|$ is rather singular, however as we explained in footnote \ref{foot:blahblahblah} and revisit below in footnote \ref{foot:woopwoopwoop}, this limit can be taken smoothly in the field theory in sufficiently high dimensions.} This means that we will not be able to reach the conformal limit for fixed $\mu\ne 0$ in this work.
+Moreover, note that in general replacing $\mu\leftrightarrow-\mu$ is equivalent to swapping $\lR\leftrightarrow\Lr$, under which the complexity is invariant.